XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 The Message property should explain the reason for the exception.
 Correct.
 The Message property of an exception should explain the reason for the exception.
 Since Message is a read-only property, it must be assigned when instantiating the exception object.

+### 1. What is the purpose of catching an exception in C#?

+To ignore the errors that occur in a program.

+To generate other exceptions in a program.

+To take corrective action when an error occurs in a program.
+Correct.
+The purpose of catching an exception is to take corrective action when an error occurs.

+### 2. What is the relationship between the type of exception and the information it contains?

+The type of exception and the information it contains are unrelated.

+The type of exception determines the information it contains.
+Correct.
+The type of exception determines the information it contains.

+The information contained in an exception determines the type of exception.
+### 3. What is a conditional breakpoint in Visual Studio Code?

+A breakpoint that only triggers when a specified condition is met.
+Correct.
+A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met.

+A breakpoint that is triggered every time the code is run.

+A breakpoint that is only visible in the editor and doesn't affect debugging.
+### 4. When is an ArgumentOutOfRangeException exception thrown?

+An ArgumentOutOfRangeException exception is thrown when an attempt is made to index an array outside the bounds of the array.
+Incorrect.
+This answer choice describes when an IndexOutOfRangeException exception is thrown.

+An ArgumentOutOfRangeException exception is thrown when the value of an argument is outside the allowable range of values as defined by the method.
+Correct.
+An ArgumentOutOfRangeException exception should only be thrown when the value of an argument is outside the allowable range of values as defined by the invoked method.

+An ArgumentOutOfRangeException exception is thrown when an attempt is made to store a value of one type in an array of another type.
+### 5. What is the recommended approach for catching exceptions in C#?

+Catch any type of exception without specifying an object argument.

+Catch only the exceptions that your code knows how to recover from.
+Correct.
+The recommended approach is to catch only the exceptions that your code knows how to recover from.

+Catch only the exceptions that aren't derived from System.Exception.

+### 1. How can a developer create a conditional breakpoint in Visual Studio Code?

+Left-click in the column to the left of a line number in the code editor.

+Select Toggle Conditional Breakpoint on the Run menu.

+Right-click in the column to the left of a line number, and then select Add Conditional Breakpoint.
+Correct.
+A developer can create a conditional breakpoint by right-clicking in the column to the left of a line number, and then selecting Add Conditional Breakpoint.

+### 2. In a launch configuration file, what is the console attribute used for?

+Specifies the working directory of the target process.

+Specifies the type of debugger to use for this launch configuration.

+Specifies the type of console that's used when the application is launched.
+Correct.
+The console attribute specifies the type of console that's used when the application is launched.
+The options are internalConsole, integratedTerminal, and externalTerminal.
+The default setting is internalConsole.

+### 3. Which section of the RUN AND DEBUG view is used to track the current point of execution within the running application?

+The VARIABLES section.

+The CALL STACK section.
+Correct.
+The CALL STACK section is used to keep track of the current point of execution within the running application, starting with the initial point of entry into the application.

+The WATCH section.
+Incorrect.
+The WATCH section is used to monitor variables or expressions.

+### 4. Which of the following options can be used set a breakpoint in Visual Studio Code?

+Left-click in the column to the left of a line number in the code editor.
+Correct.
+A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking.

+Select Toggle Breakpoint on the Edit menu.

+Right-click in the middle of a line of code, and then select Toggle Breakpoint.